Updated on 2024

 * Phases: transformation, preparation, processing, manufacture, packaging, storage, supply, distribution, service, sale or transport..

-In case of inspection, this training must be accredited by means of the corresponding Certificate or Food Handler Card.
+In case of inspection, this training must be accredited by means of the corresponding Food Hygiene Certificate or Food Safety Card.
 This way, all companies in the food sector (or sectors where food is handled) are responsible for compliance.
 Therefore, they must ensure that their employees receive the necessary training in hygiene and handling of food products and that this training is updated accordingly.

 Currently, the european legal framework on food safety that regulates the training of food handlers consists of a series of regulations: